 ACH (Automated Clearing House) - If the County accepts ACH (electronic check) transactions as a deposit or payment method, fund transfers will be made on this web site, using the ACH wizard provided.
 Bank accounts utilized to create electronic check transactions must allow ACH debits.

 Unless otherwise specified, ACH transactions generated on this site are "one-time" only authorizations.
 If you are a successful bidder and owe money to the Tax Collector, you must initiate a separate ACH transaction, in the time allotted, to make your final payment.

 Some counties have adopted an auto-debit policy for final payments whereby bidders either complete an ACH pre-authorization prior to placing bids OR the deposit transaction includes an authorization to debit for final payment.
-At the close of the sale, successful bidders are automatically debited for their balance due using the bank account information provided in the pre-authorization.
+After the close of the sale, on the payment due date, successful bidders are automatically debited for their balance due using the bank account information provided in the pre-authorization.